pius-code/ASHABridge/README.md

 # ASHABridge

-**ASHABridge** is an ESP32 firmware library that connects IoT hardware to an AI agent via MQTT.
+**ASHABridge** is an microcontroller firmware library that connects IoT hardware to an AI agent via MQTT.
 The agent can control pins, run batch sequences, and execute real-time Lua scripts on the device — all without reflashing.

 ---